Sonography Pediatric Gynecology Assessment, Protocols, and Interpretation

 Technique or Treatment

 For neonates and young children, the transabdominal approach is usually adequate for the visualization of pelvic structures.
-Transperineal or translabial US is performed in cases of labial mass, hydrometrocolpos, anal atresia or urogenital malformation.
+Transperineal or translabial ultrasound is performed in cases of labial mass, hydrometrocolpos, anal atresia, or urogenital malformation.
 For transperineal ultrasound, the transducer is placed directly on the introitus.
-Longitudinal and transverse images of the vagina, uterus, and ovaries are obtained.
+Longitudinal and transverse images of the vagina, uterus, and ovaries are obtained (see Image.
+Translabial Ultrasound of a 2-Year-Old Female).

 Interpretation